CHEESY BROCCOLI BALLS

 • Cut the broccoli into small florets and rinse them thoroughly under running water.

-• Boil the florets in a saucepan with plenty of salted water for approx. 12′, they should still be very tender.
+• Boil the florets in a saucepan with plenty of salted water for about 12 minutes, until they become tender.

-• Drain them with a slotted spoon and let them drain well and cool on a colander.
+• Drain them using a skimmer and let them drain and cool on a strainer.

-• Transfer the broccoli to a bowl, mash them with a potato masher until they become a puree.
+• Transfer the broccoli to a bowl, mash them using a potato masher until you get a puree.

-• Add the egg, garlic powder, nutmeg and adjust with salt and pepper.
+• Add the egg, garlic powder, nutmeg, and season with salt and pepper.

-• Finally, add the breadcrumbs and the grated Parmesan cheese.
+• Finally, add the breadcrumbs and grated parmesan.

-• Quickly work all the ingredients together, mashing with a fork until you get a homogeneous, compact, and workable mixture.
-If it is still too soft, you can add one tablespoon of breadcrumbs at a time.
+• Quickly mix all the ingredients, mashing with a fork until you obtain a homogeneous, compact, and workable mixture.
+If it is still soft, you can add one tablespoon of breadcrumbs at a time.

-• With your hands always slightly damp, take small portions of dough at a time (approx. 1.2 oz) and flatten them with your fingers.
+• With slightly damp hands, take small portions of the mixture at a time (about 1.2 oz) and flatten them with your fingers.

-• Add a cube of provola, place it in the center and close it with the remaining dough.
+• Add a cube of provolone, place it in the center, and close it with the remaining mixture.

-• Work forming little balls slightly larger than a walnut until all ingredients are used up.
+• Work to form balls slightly larger than a nut, until all ingredients are used up.

-• Place them on a baking tray lined with parchment paper and put them in the fridge to firm up for 30′ or in the freezer for 15′ to speed up the process.
-After this time, drizzle the surface with a round of oil and bake at 375°F for 25′, then turn them and bake for another 5′-8′ or until fully golden brown.
+• Place them on a baking tray lined with parchment paper and put them in the fridge to firm up for 30 minutes or in the freezer for 15 minutes to speed up the process.
+After this time, drizzle the surface with oil and bake at 375°F for 25 minutes, then turn them and bake for another 5-8 minutes or until golden brown.

 • Remove from the oven and let them cool slightly before serving.

-• And voilà… the cheesy broccoli balls are ready to be enjoyed!
+• And there you go… the cheesy broccoli balls are ready to be enjoyed!

-• Bon Appetit from La Cucina di FeFè!
+• Enjoy your meal from La Cucina di FeFè!

 Storage

-👉 You can store the broccoli balls in the fridge in appropriate glass containers with a lid for 2-3 days or freeze them for about 1 month.
+👉 You can store broccoli balls in the fridge in appropriate glass containers with lids for 2-3 days or freeze them for about 1 month.

 FAQ (Questions and Answers)